niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 ## Archive

 **Complete**
+- [x] 1.maybe have a last n failures and do that
 - [x] channel length still out of ssync
 - [x] add request intercept blocking?
 - [x] for listings found, change the url to the items new url?